pjc0247/JsBridge.unity/README.md

 }
 ```

-Since C# is a strongly typed language, you have to make some effors for it.
+Since C# is a strongly typed language, you have to make some effors for it.<br>
 C# is not a JS.